typemiguel/WalnutiQ/README.md

 researcher/developer the only requirement is passion and a readiness to fail.

-Here you will find classes that allow you to build a partial human brain model (currently the 1st version called MARK I), train MARK I on input data, view MARK I's activity as text and visual output, and test MARK I's ability to recognize objects.
+Here you will find classes that allow you to build a partial human brain model (currently the 1st version called MARK I), train it on input data, view its activity as text and visual output, and test its ability to recognize objects.
 All of the code here supports modeling of the human brain at a high level of abstraction while still allowing user access to individual neuron properties.
 If you are lost please watch the following playlist to become familiar with the neuroscience behind this repository at: